rerun-io/rerun/docs/content/getting-started/what-is-rerun.md

 order: 0
 ---

-Rerun is an SDK and viewer for visualizing and interacting with multimodal data streams.
+Rerun is an SDK and Viewer for visualizing and interacting with multimodal data streams.
 The SDK lets you send data from anywhere, and the viewer, which consists of an in-memory database and a visualization engine, collects the data and aligns it so that you can scroll back and forth in time to understand what happened.